Evidence for X(3872) in PbPb collisions and studies of its prompt production at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

 The raw inclusive yields of \xandpsi are extracted by an extended unbinned maximum-likelihood fit.
 A double-Gaussian function with a common mean but independent widths is used to model the signal component for each of the \xandpsi peaks.
 This was preferred to a single-Gaussian or a Breit--Wigner function since it described better (\ie, superior \chisq of the fit) the signal shape in MC simulations.
 For describing the combinatorial background, mostly produced by the random combination of a \Jpsi candidate with tracks that are not coming from \xthree or \psitwoS decay, a 4th-order polynomial is used, which gives the best fit in terms of \chisq per degrees of freedom and stability during all studies.
 For the signal, only the magnitude of the two peaks is left free in the fit, the rest (the mean and widths of the two Gaussian functions, as well as their relative contribution to the signal yield in either \xthree or \psitwoS peaks) are set to the values derived from simulation.
 The five parameters of the combinatorial background are all allowed to float.
 The invariant mass range considered for the fit is 3.62 to 4\GeVcc.
 The invariant mass fits for both the inclusive and nonprompt samples, with BDT selection optimized for \xthree, are shown in \figref{fig:invmass}.
 The significance of the inclusive \xthree signal against background-only hypothesis is 4.2 standard deviations.
-This significance is calculated as the square root of the logarithm of the profile likelihood ratio where the signal is zero.
-It considers all the systematic uncertainties related to modeling the signal component of the \xthree peak, as detailed below.
+The systematic uncertainty (described below) contributing to this significance is the one related to the \xthree invariant mass fit.
+After performing a likelihood scan for each alternative signal and background shape considered, the significance was calculated as the square root of the logarithm of the profile likelihood ratio where the signal is zero, with the smallest value obtained being chosen among all scans.